tgoade/ecommerce-site-build-dicksons/README.md

 # Dicksons Gift

 ## About
-This is a past project for which I built the front end.
+This is a past project for which I built the front end based on design mockups.
 The project involved developing the front end of the site and integrated it with the shopping cart platform.

 I didn't keep the code but the screenshots hopefully demonstrates the scope of the work.

 ## Tech Stack